(Note: If you remove this Wall Of Honor then associated Duplicate Certificate will also be removed)

 Record has been added to your wishlist.

 The Statue of Liberty is more than a monument.
 She is a beloved friend, a living symbol of freedom to millions around the world.
-These exhibits are a tribute to the people who created her, to those who built and paid for her, to the ideals she represents, and to the hopes she inspires.
+The museum exhibits are a tribute to the people who created her, to those who built and paid for her, to the ideals she represents, and to the hopes she inspires.

 Ellis Island and the Statue of Liberty need your support.
 Donate now to help preserve the islands for future generations.